-Media Obligations
+Media Obligations.

 Each team is provided a postgame cooling-off period.
 At the conclusion of the cooling-off period, a member of the drug-testing crew will notify the student-athletes who have been selected for testing.

 Notification may take place in the locker room (if applicable) or on the field of play.
-Any student-athlete selected to participate in any postgame news conference is required to attend the news conference before checking in at the drug-testing venue.
+Any student-athlete selected to participate in any postgame news conference is required to attend the news conference prior to checking in at the drug-testing venue.
 The student-athlete will be escorted to the drug-testing area after all media obligations have been fulfilled.

-Next-Day Testing
+Next-Day Testing.

-If competition begins at 10 p.m. or later (local time), both teams will be given the option to defer testing until the next morning.
-If a team decides to test the next morning, that determination must be confirmed by the institution no later than immediately following the contest.
+If competition begins at 10 p.m. or later (local time), both teams will be given the option to defer testing until the next day.
+If a team decides to test the next day, that determination must be confirmed by the institution no later than immediately following the contest and all student-athletes selected for testing from that team must defer until the next day.
 Once testing has begun, testing must be completed and cannot be deferred until the next morning.
 If deferred until the following day, the testing must begin no later than noon (local time) at the original test site.
-The host must arrange necessary transportation for teams that elect to test the next morning, or for individuals being tested who need to remain at the facility after other team members have departed.
+The host must arrange necessary transportation for teams that elect to test the next day, or for individuals being tested who need to remain at the facility after other team members have departed.

-Participant Notification
+Participant Notification.

-Announcing in advance whether drug testing will be conducted at a championship is strictly prohibited.
+Championship management staff is not permitted to make any announcement in advance or otherwise as to whether or not drug testing will be conducted at its championship site.
 All coaches and student-athletes should presume that post-event NCAA drug testing will occur at the championship event.

-The drug-testing crew chief or designee will notify the participating team's representative no earlier than two hours before the start of competition that drug testing will be conducted at the site.
+The DCO or designee will notify the participating team's representative no earlier than two hours before the start of competition that drug testing will be conducted at the site.

-Seating
+Seating.

-At team championships, escorts and the drug-testing crew shall sit in the non-playing participant or overflow media seating areas on the days when testing occurs.
+At team championships, escorts and the drug-testing crew may sit in the non-playing participant or overflow media seating areas on the day(s) when testing occurs.

-Site Coordinator's Responsibilities (Host)
+Site Coordinator's Responsibilities (Host).

 The tournament manager is responsible for designating an individual, who has no other responsibilities in conjunction with the championship, to serve as the site coordinator for drug testing.
-This individual will work closely with Drug Free Sport and the drug-testing crew chief.
+This individual will work closely with Drug Free Sport and the DCO.
 The site coordinator's responsibilities are outlined completely in the site coordinator's manual.